Are genres useful to categorize games?

 If you want to go deeper into game creation, join our Discord community where we host game jams and foster an environment of creativity and collaboration.

-Also, besure to sign up for the waitlist for our AI Gamemaker platform.
-It will soon be accessible to help you in creating fantastic games more efficiently.
+Also, be sure to try our AI Gamemaker platform to help you in creating fantastic games more efficiently.